edward9dominguez/DMV-akte-dashboard-demo/README.md

 All assets are **anonymized**: table names are generic, identifiers are **hashed**, and screenshots mask PII.

 ## What’s Included
-- `docs/screenshots/` — static screenshots of the dashboard
 - `sql/demo_query.sql` — the query powering the dashboard (scrubbed, documented)
+- (See Below) — static screenshots of the dashboard
 ### Dashboard Overview
 ![Dashboard Overview](dashboard-overview.png)
 *Main dashboard view showing exam types, durations, and state averages.*